miklevin/MikeLev.in/api.md

 Baz Test                       baz.com                             baz-org
 ```

-Rationale: You need an Organization slug (org) to get started.
+**Rationale**: You need an Organization slug (org) to get started.
 If there is one already associated with your account in Botify, this will show it under the `User or Org` column.
 If there is, you can lift it from here.
 If not, you have to find one from your project bookmarks or adim site.

 # List Projects: How To Get the List of Projects Given an Organization